japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 val queryExec = ds.queryExecution
 ----

-`QueryExecution` is the result of link:SessionState.md#executePlan[executing a LogicalPlan in a SparkSession] (and so you could create a `Dataset` from a link:spark-sql-LogicalPlan.adoc[logical operator] or use the `QueryExecution` after executing a logical operator).
+`QueryExecution` is the result of SessionState.md#executePlan[executing a LogicalPlan in a SparkSession] (and so you could create a `Dataset` from a spark-sql-LogicalPlan.md[logical operator] or use the `QueryExecution` after executing a logical operator).

 [source, scala]
 ----